stas00/the-art-of-debugging/methodology.md

 # cache dataset and metrics
 python -c 'import sys; from datasets import load_dataset; ds=load_dataset(sys.argv[1])' stas/openwebtext-10k
 ```

-Please note that not only it's a one-liner I can instantly copy into the shell, I make it so the ever changing name of the model or dataset is an argument, so it's trivial to replace.
+Please note that not only it's a one-liner I can instantly copy into the shell, I make it so that the variable name of the model or dataset is an argument to the one-liner program, so it's trivial to replace.
+And again this is a complete example that includes an actual argument so it's self-documenting.

-I use these for testing and this method is also handy to pre-download and cache these resource.
+I use the above for testing that the resources can be downloaded and this method is also handy to pre-download and cache these resource.
+I use those as well when I build my own models and datasets locally.

-Then I have complicated recipes like:
+Then in the same cheatsheet I have complicated recipes like:

 ```
 ### re-shard an existing model to 2GB shards